stappersg/vBook/src/get-started/config-file-struct/filtering.md

 ```
 <p class="ann"> An empty domain specific configuration </p>

 Like the root `config.vsl` file, this script contains a function used to configure the domain, in this case called `on_domain_config`.
-You can configure TLS, DKIM and DNS for each domain.
+It is possible to configure TLS, DKIM and DNS for each domain.

 ```rust,ignore
 fn on_domain_config(config) {